-Each lab period is 1:40 pm - 5:40 pm on Wednesdays.
-Students must leave the laboratory at 5:40 pm.
-Students are REQUIRED to begin cleaning up no later than 5:30 pm each lab period.
-Students are not allowed to stay past

-5:40 pm to do wet chemistry under any circumstances [unless in an extremely rare case Instructor deems it necessary and allows entire class to do so] NOR can a student gain access to the laboratory room, FH-313, outside of the scheduled class day/time in LOCUS.
-An exception is when TA/Instructor allows students to enter FH-313 early at 1:25 pm on Wednesdays to sign-in/prepare for the day's tasks.
+Each lab period is 9:20am - 1:20pm on Fridays.
+Students must leave the laboratory at 1:20 pm.
+Students are REQUIRED to begin cleaning everything no later than 1:10 pm each day of the scheduled lab.
+Students are not allowed to stay past 1:20 pm to do wet chemistry under any circumstances [unless in an extremely rare case Instructor deems it necessary and allows entire class to do so] NOR can a student gain access to the laboratory room, FH-313, outside of the scheduled class day/time in LOCUS.
+An exception is when TA or Instructor allows students to enter FH-313 early at 9:05 am on Fridays to sign-in and prepare for the tasks for that day.